bertofurth/Seagate-Central-Debian/HOWTO-create-image.md

     Description: Select your time zone
     Answer: Pacific (or whatever your timezone is)

-Note for the following section where we create the first user, the username cannot be set to "admin" as this is a reserved username in Debian.
+Note that in the following section where we create the first user, the username cannot be set to "admin" as this is a reserved username in Debian.
 I've created a user called "Seagate Central" (Username : "sc") but you can specify a different username if you wish.
 This will be the username you log in via ssh with once the system is up and running.
+You can create other usernames once the system is up and running.

     Title: Set up users and passwords